If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 Understanding these FAQs can help businesses make informed decisions about whether a Merchant Cash Advance is the right financing solution for their needs.

-Mark J. Kane, Founder & CEO of Sunwise Capital, is a distinguished entrepreneur with over 16 years in business financing.
-Beginning as a psychologist, he quickly became a trailblazing Hospital Administrator.
-Mark has built multiple ventures, notably accelerating a startup to $18M within months.
-His transition to Sunwise Capital stems from a deep-seated desire to empower business owners with strategic financial solutions.
-Recognized for his expertise, Mark's leadership at Sunwise Capital reflects his commitment to fostering business growth and success. about the author.
+Mark J. Kane, Founder and CEO of Sunwise Capital, is an entrepreneur with over 16 years of experience in business financing.
+Starting as a psychologist, he transitioned to a major Wall Street firm before founding multiple ventures, including bootstrapping a startup with $5K to $18M in revenue within months.
+Driven by his passion for empowering business owners, he founded Sunwise Capital to provide strategic financial solutions.
+His leadership reflects a commitment to helping businesses achieve growth and long-term success.
+Click the link to read more about the author.

 Category: Advice